mshafiey/mshafiey/index.md

 Automated and optimized collecting data using SQL, reaching over a 35% system’s response time boost.
 Manage scrum-based task
-Designing a database for collecting information from social networks and sites with more than 100 pages and 150 hashtags
+Designing a database for collecting information
 ```
 ### Head Of Information Technology Department